Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/intellisense.md

 # IntelliSense and Descriptions

-To help you edit Xomega models, Xomega Editor provides IntelliSense and tooltip descriptions for both model structure, based on the underlying XSD schemas, as well as for specific values that reference various elements defined in your Xomega model itself.
+To help you edit Xomega models, Xomega Editor provides IntelliSense and tooltip descriptions for both model structures, based on the underlying XSD schemas, as well as for specific values that reference various elements defined in your Xomega model itself.

 ## Schema-based IntelliSense

-The structure of the Xomega models is defined by extensible XSD schemas, which govern what elements and attributes are allowed in the model within each element, what order do these elements go in, the types of allowed values, as well as specific enumerations for attributes that allow values only from a strict list.
+The structure of the Xomega models is defined by extensible XSD schemas, which govern what elements and attributes are allowed in the model within each element, what order these elements go in, the types of allowed values, as well as specific enumerations for attributes that allow values only from a strict list.

 The core model is defined in the `http://www.xomega.net/omodel` namespace, but any technology-specific extensions, including custom ones, are defined in separate namespaces, which would require their own prefix, e.g. `xmlns:ui="http://www.xomega.net/ui"`.